Learning the Relation between Code Features and Code Transforms with Structured Prediction: Overview

 \textbf{Feature Extraction.} Given the buggy code snippet, our approach first parses it to construct an AST and then extracts the following two types of features:

 \begin{itemize} \item The first type of feature is based on the characteristics of program elements.
-For instance, they can be whether the invoked method $\mathit{x()}$ has overloaded methods and whether the invocation $\mathit{y()}$ is wrapped with an if-check when called in other parts of the program.
-These features are engineered, and they relate to code idioms, semantics not directly captured by the AST (such as method overloaded), common usage.
+For instance, they can be whether the invocation $\mathit{x()}$ has overloaded methods and whether the invocation $\mathit{y()}$ is wrapped with an if-check when called in other statements.
+These features are engineered, and are related with code idioms, semantics not directly captured by the AST (e.g. method overloaded), and common usage.

 \item The second type of feature is based on the abstract syntax tree.
-All AST nodes are represented with special vertices, edges, triangles that are used for structured prediction.
-For the specific example in \autoref{fig:overview}, an excerpt of this tree structure is shown on the left hand side. \end{itemize}
+All AST nodes are represented with special vertices, edges, and triangles that are used for structured prediction.
+For the specific example in \autoref{fig:overview}, an excerpt of this representation is shown on the bottom right hand side. \end{itemize}

-\textbf{Offline Model Learning.} After extracting the features for all samples in a training dataset of patches, our approach feeds them to a probabilistic model.
-The model is learned offline and captures how certain repair transforms are applied to certain AST nodes.
-The model is only learned once and then can be used to do predictions for arbitrary buggy code snippets.
-The model is parametrized by a set of code transforms.

-\textbf{Code Transforms.} The code transforms are defined in terms of their changes on the AST structure.
-The AST nodes of the buggy code snippet are annotated with labels that indicate the presence of a code transform.
-We then use conditional random field (CRF), to learn from these annotated data points.
-The learning process makes use of the two types of features mentioned above, and establishes the relation between the considered features and the code transforms on AST nodes.
+\textbf{Code Transforms.} To effectively guide the code evolution process, the code transforms are defined in terms of their changes on the AST structure.
+The AST nodes of the buggy code snippet are then annotated with labels that indicate the presence of a code transform.